Who to Notify When Someone Dies | 2026 Opal Guide

 Need Help After a Loss?

 At Opal Cremation, we guide families through every stage of the process—from paperwork to planning, with no hidden fees.
-Whether you’re in the early stages or already overwhelmed, our Southern California team is here to help.
+Whether you’re in Los Angeles, Orange County, or another area of Southern California, our team is here to help.